rauchrob/puppet-kallithea/README.md

   This parameter Will be ignored, if the `$config` parameter has been given.
 * `ldap_support`: If set to true, the python-ldap package and its dependencies will be installed into Kallitheas python environment.
 Defaults to `true`.
+* `listen_ip`: Set Kallithea listening IP to the specified value.
+Must be given as string, defaults to Kallitheas defaults.
 * `manage_git`: Whether to install git using the [`puppetlabs/git`](https://github.com/puppetlabs/puppetlabs-git) module.
 Defaults to `false`.
 * `manage_python`: Whether to install Python using the [`stankevich/python`](https://github.com/stankevich/puppet-python) module.
 Defaults to `true`.
 * `port`: Set Kallitheas listening port to specified value.
 Must be given as string.
 Defaults to whatever Kallitheas default is.